Queen Farida’s Diamond Peacock Tiara

 Today marks the 99th Anniversary of the Birth of Queen Farida of Egypt, who was born on this day in 1921.
 Throughout her ten-year tenure as the Egyptian Queen Consort, Queen Farida frequently wore her magnificent Diamond Peacock Tiara, which we are featuring today!

-A magnificent Art Deco Diamond Tiara featuring a stylized peacock motif, the Tiara was reported to be a wedding gift from Dowager Queen Nazli when Queen Farida married King Farouk of Egypt in 1938, notably wearing the Diamond Peacock Tiara on her Wedding Day and also for her early official portraits.
-While the maker is unknown, the Tiara dates around the same time as Princess Fawzia’s Van Cleef & Arpels Tiara and Queen Nazli’s Van Cleef & Arpels Diamond Necklace, so Van Cleef & Arpels is a possible creator, as is Boucheron, where Queen Farida’s magnificent Diamond Necklace was from.
+A magnificent Art Deco Diamond Tiara featuring a stylized peacock motif was a part of a suite of Jewels, which included her Art Deco Diamond Chandelier Earrings and a Boucheron Diamond Necklace, that was given to Safinaz Zulficar when she married King Farouk of Egypt in 1938.
+While the maker is unknown, the Tiara dates around the same time as Princess Fawzia’s Van Cleef & Arpels Tiara and Queen Nazli’s Van Cleef & Arpels Diamond Parure, so Van Cleef & Arpels is a possible creator, as is Boucheron, where Queen Farida’s magnificent Diamond Necklace was from.

 5